jwendl/jwendl.github.io/_posts/2017-09-14-bash-on-windows-fonts.md

 ![Bash on Winndows Bad Font](/images/BashOnWindowsBadFontSetting.png)

 After looking through all of the information online, resetting the cmd.exe font and other settings.
 Was not able to fix the console.
 Eventually I was able to change it to a better font setting by editing the properties similar to below.
+Essentially I switched the font setting from Rastor to Lucinda Console and set a good font-size.

 ![Bash on Winndows Good Font](/images/BashOnWindowsFontSettings.png)